hillkim7/nucleo-F401RE_MBI5026/README.md

 Two TIM timers are used to make these ferquencies respectively.
 A TIM1 is in charge of T1 pulse.
 A TIM1 triggers a Update Event to TIM2 at each 20 cycles by setting a Repetition Count (RCR) 19.
-The _Slave Mode_ of TIM2 is _Reset Mode_ that restarts the timer count then activates the PWM output channel1.
+The _Slave Mode_ of TIM2 is _Reset Mode_ that restarts its own timer count(CNT) then activates the PWM output channel1.

 ### Signal outputs
 Output clock frequency is 1kHz.
 A following signal capture picture shows 16 CLK clocks for serial data input and one clock for LE(Latch Enable).
 ![Clock and Latch Enable output signal capture](CLK_LE_output.png)

-Next picture shows CLK and OE with time sync when T1 frequency 1 kHz.
+Next picture shows CLK and OE with time sync.
 ![1 kHz Clock and Output Enable output signal capture](CLK_OE_output_of_T1_1kHz.png)

 To see maximum timer performance, T1 frequency is change to 20 kHz from 1 kHz by adjusting Prescaler (PSC) value to 80-1 from 1600-1.